Legal address: Oxford Road, Aylesbury, HP21 8PD

 Students are registered with the lead provider but taught by this provider for some or all of the course.
 This arrangement is defined by HEFCE as a sub-contractual arrangement.
 Please see the 'Sub-contractual arrangements' tab above for further detail.

 This provider's higher education courses are automatically designated for student support.
-Eligible students studying on courses beginning in 2017-18 that meet the requirements set out in the Student Support Regulations can apply for undergraduate student loans and for particular allowances.
+Eligible students studying on courses that meet the requirements set out in the Student Support Regulations can apply for undergraduate student loans and for particular allowances.
 Students who commenced study on eligible courses prior to 2016-17 can apply for maintenance grants as well as loans.

 Designated courses include most undergraduate courses, integrated masters courses and initial teacher training courses.
 Eligible postgraduate students studying on courses that meet the requirements set out in student support regulations can apply for disabled students' allowances.